Samir-K9/SOC-Automation-2.0/README.md

 - Used Atomic Red Team to generate attack simulations and validate detections
 - Implemented a Splunk MCP server (livehybrid/splunk-mcp) for natural language querying in Claude Desktop
 - Built Slack integrations for real-time alerting to a SOC channel
-- Connected Windows, Linux, and cloud services into one automated workflow
 - Deployed N8N using Docker and managed the automation stack
 - Integrated multiple security APIs into a single workflow pipeline